 Cruise the Pacific Coast Highway

-California has its problems, but driving the PCH makes you understand why more people choose to live here than any other state.
+Driving the PCH makes you understand why more people choose to live here than any other state.
 Beginning in the beaches of Santa Monica, the highway heads north through rolling hills and Santa Barbara wine country, then cruises through Big Sur and the Monterey Peninsula, past crashing waves, towering mountains and belching sea lions.
 Along the way, you can stretch your legs with scenic hikes and a tour of Hearst Castle.
 Most people end the journey around San Francisco, but, if you have time, you can continue up through Mendicino for even more jaw-dropping vistas, like the bluffs over Salt Point State Park, and the Point Arena Lighthouse.

 Catch a concert at Red Rocks